-- Gums, like xanthan gum, locust bean gum, guar gum, and carrageenan, which can be irritating to the gut at various levels.
-These are often found in nut milks and protein drinks to keep things emulsified and creamy, so make sure you are reading labels
+- Gums, like xanthan gum, locust bean gum, guar gum, and carrageenan, can irritate the gut at various levels.
+These are often found in nut milk and protein drinks to keep things emulsified and creamy, so make sure you are reading the labels

-- Enriched or fortified foods, which often contain synthetic forms of vitamins that can be difficult to absorb.
+- Enriched or fortified foods often contain synthetic forms of vitamins that can be difficult to absorb.
 (Note: Not all synthetic supplements are off the table.
 Read more on the difference between synthetic vs. natural supplements here)⠀⠀

 3. DE-OXIDATIVE-STRESSING: GET MOVING

-Just like with diet, small changes have a big impact and increase the likelihood that you and your partner will be able to sustain them.
+Just like with diet, minor changes significantly impact and increase the likelihood that you and your partner will be able to sustain them.
 Dipping your toes into new workouts and activities is a great way to spend time together and improve your overall health while taking care to improve semen and sperm quality.
-Lace up for a walk or run, lift some weights, take a class, try out yoga… the possibilities are endless, and you will always feel better after you move.
+Lace up for a walk or run, lift some weights, take a class, or try out yoga… the possibilities are endless, and you will always feel better after you move.
 Throwing in some self-care like stretching and foam rolling, targeted massage, and meditation can also work wonders for your stress levels and help regulate your hormones.

 4. DE-OXIDATIVE-STRESSING: TAKE CONTROL OF YOUR ENVIRONMENT

 Out-of-whack hormones are a huge problem on many levels, but if they are working against your fertility, there are easy ways to set them right by altering your surroundings.
-Being conscious of the 4 Ps (plastics, pesticides, pollution, and personal care products) will help you create an environment that is conducive to conception and a healthy pregnancy, and will be infinitely healthier for baby once they have arrived!
-Dads should think carefully about reducing plastics, stay vigilant about choosing clean produce and washing it thoroughly before cooking, and reconsider any personal care products with long, complicated, unnatural ingredients lists.
-On average, men use 6 products daily that contain at least 85 unique ingredients, so there is plenty of room for hormone disruption if those items aren’t selected with care.
+Being conscious of the 4 Ps (plastics, pesticides, pollution, and personal care products) will help you create an environment conducive to conception and healthy pregnancy and will be infinitely more beneficial for baby once they have arrived!
+Dads should think carefully about reducing plastics, stay vigilant about choosing clean produce and washing it thoroughly before cooking, and reconsider any personal care products with long, complicated, unnatural ingredient lists.
+On average, men use six products daily that contain at least 85 unique ingredients, so there is plenty of room for hormone disruption if those items aren’t selected with care.

 5. DE-OXIDATIVE-STRESSING: SUPPLEMENT ACCORDINGLY